dkhmelenko/coding-challenges/README.md

-# coding-challenges
+# The collection of coding challenges

-Collection of coding challenges and solutions
+This repository is a collection of coding challenges and solutions in Python from Leetcode - [Top Interview Questions](https://leetcode.com/problem-list/top-interview-questions/)